 Almost 300 Rohingya found on beach in Indonesia’s Aceh

-BANDA ACEH, Indonesia (AP) — Almost 300 Rohingya Muslims were found on a beach in Indonesia’s Aceh province Monday and were evacuated by military, police and Red Cross volunteers.
-The group arrived from one boat and were given shelter and other assistance.
-Another boat of 94 hungry, weak Rohingya had been found off Aceh in June.
+BANDA ACEH, Indonesia (AP) — Almost 300 Rohingya Muslims have been found on a beach in Indonesia’s Aceh province after spending months at sea.
+Officials say the group was traveling on a single boat was given shelter and other assistance.
+Another boatload of 94 hungry, weak Rohingya were found off Aceh in June.
 Hundreds of thousands of Rohingya Muslims have fled Buddhist-majority Myanmar due to a military crackdown, and many live in densely crowded refugee camps in Bangladesh.
-Rights activists fear large numbers of Rohingya have gone to sea, fleeing ongoing persecution in Myanmar and hardship in the camps in Bangladesh where traffickers may promise the refugees a better life abroad.
+Rights activists fear large numbers of Rohingya have gone to sea, fleeing persecution in Myanmar and hardship in the camps in Bangladesh, where traffickers may promise the refugees a better life abroad.